 The updated Samsung RIL might have already fixed this, so I apologize for reporting this if it is no longer an issue.

-#2 Updated by Richard "Cylus" Palmer about 4 years ago
+#2 Updated by Richard "Cylus" Palmer over 4 years ago

 Sorry it took so long to respond.